Bertie Pollock

 American political commentator Charlie Sykes describes Bertie as "a precocious six-year-old of distinctive sweetness, thoughtfulness, honesty, and kindness, whose longing for a normal boyhood is more poignant than threatening.
 All of which makes him the unlikeliest of protagonists in our ongoing gender war."

-Other critics, like Bethanne Patrick of The Washington Post, who describes Bertie's mother as "a miserable shrew," enjoys that fact that as Smith's characters "walk, talk, cook, study and meet, they consider all sorts of philosophical conundrums, from how best to raise a child to what constitutes hipster clothing.
+Other critics, like Bethanne Patrick of The Washington Post, who describes Bertie's mother as "a miserable shrew," enjoys the fact that as Smith's characters "walk, talk, cook, study and meet, they consider all sorts of philosophical conundrums, from how best to raise a child to what constitutes hipster clothing.
 Some dilemmas are solved, others get more complicated — just like life."

 The "44 Scotland Street" books began as a weekly series in The Scotsman, where Bertie's mother, Irene Pollock (37), is described by Smith as "the guiding spirit of at least three book clubs (including a Melanie Klein reading group), and a graduate of the University of Edinburgh in social theory and politics."

 Smith has said that he is surprised that Bertie has “become so important a character,” he has said.
 “I certainly did not imagine that he would acquire so many supporters—or sympathizers.”
 Wherever he goes, he has found that “people are more anxious about Bertie than they are about any of my other fictional characters.
 They want him to find freedom.
 They want him to escape.”